The Itinerant Evangelical Preachers of the American Frontier

 In the first few decades of the 19th century, the flood of immigrants poured into the vast “trans-Appalachian” West—defined as the area west of the Appalachians, but east of the Mississippi—which contained more square miles than Great Britain, Germany, Italy, the Netherlands, and Belgium combined.
 They came from England, Germany, Switzerland, Scotland, Ireland, Belgium, France, Wales, the West Indies, and West Africa, borne by flatboat up the Ohio, on wagon or foot along ancient Indian trails, or later—like the Powells—upon the Erie Canal.
 Many of these newcomers could not speak English, and many were semiliterate at best; few had any idea what America—scarcely more than a name on the wind—offered aside from raw opportunity.
 This overwhelming tide brought about one of the most explosive population increases in history.

 The center of American gravity—its politics, its institutional loyalties—was shifting inexorably west and south.
 With the federal government weak, as Andrew Jackson had willed it, at least by European standards, and no state religion to clarify doctrines of morality and conduct, the trans-Appalachian West lay in a ferment of new ideas and institutions.
 Evangelical Protestantism took hold tenaciously: Few other periods of sectarian growth in the history of Christianity rival its wildfire spread across America’s heartland.
 Revivalist, evangelical Protestantism overshadowed the Anglican and Congregational traditions of the East Coast within a generation of the opening of the Erie Canal.
-New denominational energies, such as those of the Methodists, Baptists, and even entirely new churches—the Shakers, Disciples of Christ, Millerites—flourished, but none rose and spread so quickly as Methodism, which had outpaced all other American denominations by 1850.
+New denominational energies, such as those of the Methodists, Baptists, and even entirely new churches—the Shakers, Disciples of Christ, Millerites—flourished, but none rose and spread so quickly as Methodism, which had outpaced all other American denominations by 1850.“For a generation or more, the cultural cohesion of trans-Appalachia was largely shaped and energized by the dedicated flock of exhausted, saddle-sore men pushing their horses from settlement to settlement.”

 Joseph lent his considerable energies to an inspired Methodist strategy to bring the Word to this huge moving frontier.
 He and some 4,000 other circuit-riding preachers set out to reach remote settlements on horseback and foot.
 Often not even ordained, yet licensed to preach, many circuit riders came from among the ranks of artisans and shopkeepers who could support themselves and their families without depending on meager central church stipends.
 When not riding the appalling roads, Joseph worked long hours in the front room of their small house on Jackson’s Main Street, stitching coats, shirts, and jackets late into the night by the flicker of a single candle.
 Better to wear out than to rust out, as the Founder liked to say.